Ex-Googler turns mum's money into a billion dollars on Amazon

 Its expansion has come as Mr Yang seized opportunities created by gaps in the technology industry.
 In the smartphone business, he targeted the opening between Apple's expensive chargers and low-quality, white-label replacements.

 Anker occupies the space between five-star and three-star Amazon reviews (most Anker products have about four).
-That is Mr Yang’s sweet spot, where he creates an accessory that isn’t the most expensive but still is of good-enough quality to win consumer trust.
+That is Mr Yang's sweet spot, where he creates an accessory that is not the most expensive but still is of good-enough quality to win consumer trust.

 "Selling via Amazon is absolutely still a viable strategy for smaller brands," said Benjamin Cavender, analyst at China Market Research Group.
 "However, Amazon is increasingly selling its own brand products via its marketplace, which means that smaller companies need to be very aggressive about providing good products and service at attractive price points."

-These days Mr Yang is also hoping tensions around a trade war between China and the US don’t escalate.
+These days, Mr Yang is also hoping that tensions over a trade war between China and the US do not escalate.
 Nearby is the Shenzhen campus of telecommunications giant ZTE Corp, which had to shut major operations after a Trump administration ban on its ability to buy US technology.
 Mr Trump earlier this month tweeted that he was working on a way to get ZTE back into business.

-One of Anker’s great advantages is that it’s embedded with the supply chain in Shenzhen.
-The city was a fishing village just four decades ago, until Communist Party Chairman Deng Xiaoping turned it into the country’s first Special Economic Zone as part of China’s economic opening.
+One of Anker's great advantages is that it is embedded with the supply chain in Shenzhen.
+The city was a fishing village just four decades ago, until Communist Party Chairman Deng Xiaoping turned it into the country's first Special Economic Zone as part of China's economic opening.

-It blossomed into the world’s electronics manufacturing hub, with the vast majority of consumer electronics produced there.
-It’s now evolving again as entrepreneurs like Mr Yang follow big names Tencent Holdings Ltd to Huawei Technologies Co in setting up shop.
+It blossomed into the world's electronics manufacturing hub, with the vast majority of consumer electronics produced there.
+It is now evolving again as entrepreneurs like Mr Yang follow big names Tencent Holdings Ltd to Huawei Technologies Co in setting up shop.

-Mr Yang recruits from a large talent pool in Shenzhen, and he’s hired some fellow ex-Googlers: the former China sales head and two product developers.
+Mr Yang recruits from a large talent pool in Shenzhen, and he has hired some fellow ex-Googlers: the former China sales head and two product developers.
+BLOOMBERG

-Each of the company’s offerings is designed by fiefdom-like teams that sometimes crowdfund their early-stage prototypes.
-At the Shenzhen office, they’re seen scribbling notes onto transparent conference walls.

-Mr Yang grew up in central China’s Changsha and studied computer science at Peking University and then at the University of Texas at Austin.